 Nuclear power plants utilize the heat that is produced from

-that is controlled to turn water into steam, which then powers generators so as to
+that is controlled to turn water into steam, which then powers generators so as to generate

-In the U.S., approximately 3 million people reside within 10 miles of an
+electricity.
+In the U.S., approximately 3 million people reside within 10 miles of an operational

-power plant.
-Even though the Nuclear Regulatory Commission closely monitors as
+nuclear power plant.
+Even though the Nuclear Regulatory Commission closely monitors as well

-regulate nuclear power plants, there is some possibility of accidents.
-A
+as regulate nuclear power plants, there is some possibility of accidents.
+A nuclear power plant

-may result in dangerous radiation levels that may affect the safety as well as health of
+accident may result in dangerous radiation levels that may affect the safety as well as health of

 Different agencies, as well as organizations such as federal